Energy dependence of $J/\psi$ production in pp collisions with the PACIAE model: Results and discussions

+We use the same method as that in the forward rapidity region to determine the bias factor of the $J/\psi$ double differential cross sections in the mid-rapidity region.
+Fig. \ref{fig:B_Ecm_midyy} shows the energy dependence of the bias factor at mid-rapidity in pp collisions at $\sqrt{s}=$5.02, 7 and 13 TeV.
+This energy dependence can be parameterized as $B=(0.764\pm0.159)+(-0.173\pm0.068)\textrm{ln}(\sqrt{s}/\textrm{TeV})$.
+The bias factor at $\sqrt{s}=$ 8 TeV is then interpolated with this parameterization formular.
+It is equal to $0.404\pm0.032$.
+Fig. \ref{fig:Plot_DNDpT_midyy} presents the inclusive $J/\psi$ double differential cross section as a function of $p_{\mathrm{T}}$ in the mid-rapidity region of $-0.9<y<0.9$ in pp collisions at $\sqrt{s}=$ 5.02, 7 and 13 TeV.
+It is found that the simulations agree with experimental data reasonably well.

-Fig.\ref{fig:Plot_DNDpT_midyy} presents the inclusive $J/\psi$ cross section as a function of $p_{\mathrm{T}}$ in the mid-rapidity region $-0.9<y<0.9$ in pp collisions with $\sqrt{s}=$ 5.02, 7 and 13 TeV.
-In order to match with the experimental data, the simulation from the PACIAE model has to be multiplied by the bias factor, which is defined in Eq.(\ref{eq:Rescaledfactor}).
-It is found that the simulation agrees with experimental data reasonably well.
-Fig.\ref{fig:B_Ecm_midyy} shows the energy dependence of the bias factor at mid-rapidity in pp collisions at $\sqrt{s}=$5.02, 7 and 13 TeV.
-This dependence can be parameterized as $B=(0.764\pm0.159)+(-0.173\pm0.068)\textrm{ln}(\sqrt{s}/\textrm{TeV})$.
-With this parameterization, we evaluate the bias factor for the double differential $J/\psi$ cross section at mid-rapidity in pp collisions at $\sqrt{s}=$ 8 TeV.
-It is $0.404\pm0.032$.
-Applying this bias factor to the simulation sample from the PACIAE model, we could predict the double differential $J/\psi$ cross section in pp collisions at $\sqrt{s}=$ 8 TeV.
-It is presented as the gray band in Fig.\ref{fig:Plot_DNDpT_midyy}.
-Fig.\ref{fig:TotalNum_Ecm_midyy} shows the energy dependence of the total inclusive $J/\psi$ cross section at mid-rapidity in pp collisions at $\sqrt{s}=$ 5.02, 7 and 13 TeV.
-At a given energy, the total cross section in simulation agrees with that in experimental data within uncertainties.
-The inclusive $J/\psi$ cross section at $\sqrt{s}=$ 8 TeV is predicted by integrating the double differential cross section over $p_{\mathrm{T}}$ and $y$.
-The predictions on the double differential $J/\psi$ cross section as well as the total cross section could be validated when the experimental data is available.
+In sect. \ref{sec:method}, we have determined the $K$ factors by fitting the simulated $J/\psi$ $p_{\rm T}$ differential cross sections to the experimental data in the forward rapidity region in pp collisions at $\sqrt{s}=$ 8 TeV.
+Together with the assumption that the $K$ factor at mid-rapidity is the same as that in the forward rapidity region (see Table \ref{tab:Kfactor}), we could generate the simulation sample for the $J/\psi$ production in the mid-rapidity region in pp collisions at $\sqrt{s}=$ 8 TeV.
+With the application of the bias factor interpolated at $\sqrt{s}=$ 8 TeV (see Fig. \ref{fig:B_Ecm_midyy}) to the simulated sample, the double differential $J/\psi$ cross section at mid-rapidity in pp collisions at $\sqrt{s}=$ 8 TeV is available.
+It is presented as the gray band in Fig. \ref{fig:Plot_DNDpT_midyy}.
+Fig. \ref{fig:TotalNum_Ecm_midyy} shows the energy dependence of the simulated total inclusive $J/\psi$ cross section at mid-rapidity in pp collisions at $\sqrt{s}=$ 5.02, 7 and 13 TeV.
+At a given energy, the total cross section in simulation agrees with experimental data within uncertainties.
+The inclusive total $J/\psi$ cross section at $\sqrt{s}=$ 8 TeV is evaluated by integrating the double differential cross section over $p_{\mathrm{T}}$ and $y$.
+The above interpolated $J/\psi$ double differential cross section and the total cross section in pp collisions at $\sqrt{s}=$ 8 TeV could be validated if the experimental data is available.